Hans Böckler: Biography

-Böckler was born in Trautskirchen near Neustadt an der Aisch and grew up in a family with limited means.
+Böckler was born on 26 February 1875, in Trautskirchen, near Neustadt an der Aisch, and grew up in a family with limited means.
 When his father died in 1888, he quit school and worked as an apprentice goldbeater to support his family.
-In 1894 he joined the Social Democratic Party of Germany (SPD) and the German Metal Workers' Union.
+In 1894, he joined the Social Democratic Party of Germany (SPD) and the German Metal Workers' Union.

-From 1914 to 1915 Böckler fought in World War I. He was badly injured and relieved from military service.
+From 1914 to 1915, Böckler fought in World War I. He was badly injured and relieved from military service.
 He worked for the unions in Danzig, Kattowitz und Siegen until the end the war.
-From 1924 to 1926 he was an SPD city councilor in Cologne.
-In 1928 he was elected to the Reichstag where he remained until 1933.
+From 1924 to 1926, he was an SPD city councilor in Cologne.
+In 1928, he was elected to the Reichstag where he remained until 1933.

-In 1945 Böckler was instrumental in the reorganisation of the unions in the British Zone of Occupation.
-In April 1947 several unions joined to form the Gewerkschaftsbund in der britischen Besatzungszone and elected him as the president.
-In 1949 he became the first president of the German Trade Union Confederation.
+In 1945, Böckler was instrumental in the reorganisation of the unions in the British Zone of Occupation.
+In April 1947, several unions joined to form the Gewerkschaftsbund in der britischen Besatzungszone and elected him as the president.
+In 1949, he became the first president of the German Trade Union Confederation.

 On 25 January 1951, three weeks before his death, Böckler signed an agreement with German Chancellor Konrad Adenauer to establish full co-determination in the coal and steel industries.
-Böckler died of a heart attack in Düsseldorf and was buried in the Melaten-Friedhof in Cologne.
+Böckler died on 16 February 1951, aged 75, of a heart attack, in Düsseldorf.
+He was buried in the Melaten-Friedhof in Cologne.